3lson/Mandelbrot_FPGA/README.md

 ## System Architecture

 The project follows a classic Zynq hardware/software co-design pattern.
 The system is divided between the **Processing System (PS)**, which runs a Linux OS and Python code, and the **Programmable Logic (PL)**, which contains our custom hardware accelerator.
+For a detailed technical breakdown of the accelerator's internal state machine and Verilog implementation, please see the **[Implementation Details](./docs/implementation.md)** document.

 ![Block Diagram](path/to/your/block_diagram.png) (TO BE ADDED)